 13 ARTICLE 13: EQUIPMENT

-13.1 You must, at a minimum and at all times carry the equipment on the Mandatory Equipment List, which will be either sent to you directly or posted from time to time on the Website.
+13.1 You must, at a minimum and always carry the equipment on the Mandatory Equipment List, which will be either sent to you directly or posted from time to time on the Website.
 You will be solely responsible for familiarising yourself with the most up to date requirements of the Mandatory Equipment List.

 13.2 You must carry your own equipment for each day.
 No other competitor may carry any of your equipment or belongings for you, including a teammate.

-13.3 You must supply your own food and drink mixes for the entire event.
-Competitors must start with at least the minimum number of calories stated in the mandatory equipment list (multi-stage: 2,000 calories per day, or 14,000 calories for the entire Event; The Event Organisers may, at their sole direction, check a competitor’s food supply to ensure that the proper amount of calories remain for the duration of the Event.
-The medical support staff will have the final decision as to whether the calories carried are sufficient for an individual competitor.
+13.3 You must supply your own food and drink mixes for the entire event when specified in event information pack.
+Competitors must start with at least the minimum number of calories stated in the mandatory equipment list for the entire Event; The Event Organisers may, at their sole direction, check a competitor’s food supply to ensure that the proper amount of calories remain for the duration of the Event.
+The medical support staff will have the final decision as to whether the calories carried are enough for an individual competitor.